 ‘Where’s the toilet?’
 I heard him ask the guy he’d finally decided to speak to, before abandoning the ambulance, leaving it – and me – blocking the road while he went to relieve himself.

 When his business was done and he had taken a leisurely walk back to the ambulance, we were back to the task of getting me to my destination.
 He decided the best thing to do was to drive around aimlessly a little bit more.
 It wasn’t until somebody stopped him and asked him what he was looking for that I realised he didn’t actually know where he was supposed to be going.
 At this point I had to shout out ‘Spinal Unit’ and we got directions.
 Lazy Driver cursed and complained about the hospital complex.
 I was just happy that I was soon to say goodbye to him.

 At long last, I made it to my bed.
 I was in a a bay with 3 others and was delighted that there was more personal space in my cubicle than I’d had at the hospital.
 Even filled with all my stuff, the place looked bare.
-I barely noticed or cared.
+I hardly noticed or cared.
 I was shattered.